plone/training/deployment/plone_playbook.rst

 These include roles that set up the haproxy load balancer, varnish cache, nginx http server, postfix SMTP agent, munin-node monitoring, logwatch log analysis, message-of-the-day and a fancy setup for restarting ZEO clients.

 Other roles, including the role that actually sets up Plone, are loaded when you use ``ansible-galaxy`` to fetch the items listed in :file:`requirements.yml`.
-Except for the Plone server role, these are generally very generic Ansible Galaxy roles that we liked.
+Except for the Plone server role, these are generally generic Ansible Galaxy roles that we liked.

 Vagrant
 ```````

-Vagrant/Virtualbox is a very handy way to test your playbook, both during development and for future maintenance.
+Vagrant/Virtualbox is a handy way to test your playbook, both during development and for future maintenance.
 We include a couple of files to help you get started with Vagrant testing.

 Vagrantfile

     A Vagrant setup file that will allow you to create guest virtual hosts for any of the platforms we support and will run Ansible as the provisioner with playbook.yml.
-    This currently defaults to building a Trusty box, but you may pick others by naming them on the :command:`vagrant up` command line.
+    This defaults to building a Trusty box, but you may pick others by naming them on the :command:`vagrant up` command line.

 vbox_host.cfg